sonhn85/DuckDBExcelAddin/README.md

 duckdb.dll
 ```

-Open the XLL from Excel.
+Open the XLL directly, or add it through the Excel Add-ins dialog.

-No installer is required.

-No COM registration is required.

-No .NET runtime is required.

 ---

-# Worksheet Functions Reference
+# Worksheet Function References

 ## DUCKDB.EXEC

-Executes one or more SQL statements using prepared statements.
+Executes one or more SQL statements.

 ### Supports

-- Parameter binding (`?`)
-- Multiple statements
-- DDL
-- DML
-- Queries
-- Excel ranges via `xlrange()`
+- Query Excel ranges via `xlrange()`
-- Static PIVOT statements
-- PIVOT statements that do not require DuckDB dynamic pivot-value discovery
+- Bind Excel values to SQL (`?`)

 ### Syntax